martinkersner/martinkersner.github.io/_posts/2019-10-01-kill-the-bits.md

 <a class="anchor" id="benchmarking-optimized-convolution"></a>
 ### Benchmarking Optimized Convolution
-In the following figures, we compare the inference time of original 3x3 convolution (denoted as *w/o reduction* and displayed in red color) with 3x3 convolution enhanced by preprocessing of input activation (denoted as *w/ reduction* and displayed in blue color).
+In the following figures, we compare the inference time of original 3x3 convolution (denoted as *w/o reduction*) with 3x3 convolution enhanced by preprocessing of input activations (denoted as *w/ reduction*).

 <center>
 <img src="{{ "/img/blog/kill-the-bits/speedup_7x7.png" | prepend: site.url }}" width="70%">